How to estimate electrical work – Residential and commercial pricing

 As a rule of thumb, you should include as much detail in your residential electrical work estimates as possible.
 Here’s what customers expect to see on an electrical estimate:

 - The name of your business and contact information.

-- A detailed breakdown of the work.
+- A detailed description and breakdown of the work.

 - The total price.

 The breakdown of the work should summarize the total labor, materials, and any additional costs so that your customer can verify the final price.